anentropic/ocaml-spectrum/README.md

 This is handy when doing ad hoc printing, but bear in mind that it is doing the prepare/reset, as well as flushing the output buffer, every time you call one the methods.
 For most efficient use in your application it's better to use the explicit `prepare_ppf` form.

 NOTE: `Format.sprintf` uses its own buffer (not the `Format.str_formatter` singleton) so AFAICT there is no way for `prepare_pff` to enable Spectrum with it.
-This means if you need a styled sprintf you have to use `Spectrum.Simple.sprintf`.
+This means if you need a styled sprintf you have to use `Spectrum.Simple.sprintf`, or use the longer way with `Format.fprintf` and your own buffer described in the [Format docs](https://ocaml.org/api/Format.html#VALsprintf).

 ### Tags